mbcarruthers/jquery_drill/readme.md

 # Tasks

-In app.js, make sure all the HTML has loaded before using jQuery. (hint)
+In app.js, make sure all the HTML has loaded before using jQuery.

 Create an `<input>` with a `type="submit"`, `id="btnSubmit"`, and `value="Submit"` in the index.html.
 Open the index.html in a browser and verify that a button appears.